rackerlabs/support-how-to/content/how-to/rackspace-metrics/use-annotation-metrics/index.md

 ### Retrieve annotations from the API &mdash;optional.

-If you want to use the API command to retrieve data about your annotations, use the following command:
+If you want to use the API to retrieve data about your annotations, use the following command:

     curl -i -X GET 'https://global.metrics.api.rackspacecloud.com/v2.0/737305/events/getEvents?from=1452105863000&until=1452105883000' \
     > -H "Content-Type: application/json" \